 I think churches put something into their heating and cooling systems.
 Or maybe it’s the air fresheners in the bathrooms.

 Apparently, though, it’s only a problem at white churches.
-One can go to black or Latino churches without voting for Trump, even if their services last much longer.
+One can go to black or Latino churches without voting for Trump, even if their services last much longer.81% of white evangelicals voted for Trump.
+The other 19% are no longer evangelicals.

 “I woke up to an evangelical family I no longer resembled,” Katelyn Beaty of Christianity Today wrote after the election. “…at some point you have to get up and leave the table.”